ThePicklenat0r/hassio-usbip/README.md

 A USB-over-IP client for Hass.io

+## Note

+Keeping this archive because it might be valuable some day, but I don't think this is actually possible.

 ## About

 A USB-over-IP client to extend USB devices over your network (such as a z-stick)